yazaneyad193/amman-201d12/class-02/lab/README.md

 ## Resources

-Review and utulize these resouces when working with your lab.
+Review and utilize these resources when working with your lab.

-- Follow the instructions in the ["Setting Up a New Code 201 Project"](../project_setup){:target="_blank"} document for an overview of the content that is requied for your lab repo.
+- Follow the instructions in the ["Setting Up a New Code 201 Project"](../project_setup){:target="_blank"} document for an overview of the content that is required for your lab repo.

 ## Submission Instructions